Multi-module microwave assembly for fast read-out and charge noise characterization of silicon quantum dots: Charge noise measurements

-With the high SNR demonstrated here and the combination of the two methods, we cover the charge noise spectrum over 9 decades of frequency going up to 500~kHz, an upper frequency range comparable to qubit operation rates.
+With the high SNR demonstrated here and the combination of the two methods, we cover the charge noise spectrum over 9 decades of frequency up to 500~kHz, an upper frequency range comparable to qubit operation rates.
 Previous work measured charge noise over 5 decades and up to 1~Hz using a combination of current spectroscopy, peak-tracking and variations in charge dephasing exchange control experiments~\cite{Kranz2020}.
 Struck et al.~\cite{Struck2020} measured the charge noise of an SET over 9 decades of frequency up to 10~kHz using current spectroscopy.
 Finally, CPMG methods have been used to study the impact of charge noise on qubit properties for frequencies up to 320~kHz~\cite{Yoneda2017} and 2~MHz~\cite{Connors2022}.
 Overall, our work demonstrates an easy to use method to study charge noise at the important high frequency end which is relevant to individual qubit operations and directly at the ICT without the need of separate charge sensors that may contribute to the charge noise figure.
 Besides, our approach may facilitate device quality characterisation and setup noise debugging at high frequencies without the need to resort to qubit measurements.
-More particularly, we find several reproducible noise sources in the range of 20-100~kHz which we could be caused by mechanical vibrations generated by the pumping system.